I used to be braver. I’m sure you were too.

 They had a leave vote in 1975.
 67.2% of people voted to continue membership of the EEC.

 How things change.
 And the EU changed.
 Once it was just a common market.
 Then it became a bureaucratic machine, regulating everything down to the shape of bananas in Waitrose.

 Yes, under EU regulation 2257/94, bananas sold in Europe must be ‘free from malformation or abnormal curvature.’

 But life is filled with abnormal curvature.
 And that’s where opportunity lies.

-My own view is that when Britain finally does leave the EU, there will be a period of doubt and distraction.
+My own view is that as Britain establishes new markets and trade deals beyond the EU, there will be a period of doubt and distraction.
 Then, with the right leadership in place, the country will have a new freedom to grow.
 It already has one of the lowest corporate tax rates in the OECD.
 And the migration quota can be filled with wealthier denizens than those from the lower rungs of the EU’s per-capita GDP chart.